Who Needs Orthognathic Surgery?

 - Involuntary mouth breathing

-- Inability of your lips to come together without straining
+- Inability to close your lips without straining

-- Open bite (space between the upper and lower teeth when your mouth is closed)
+- Open bite (a gap between rows of upper and lower teeth when your jaw closes)

 - Receding lower jaw and chin

 - Congenital disabilities causing jaw misalignment